giorgiouboldi/sp_2026_data/README.md

 ## Employment ([`employment/`](employment/))

-The flip side of the population data: where jobs are physically located, not where the people holding them live.
+Where jobs are physically located, not where the people holding them live.
 Useful for seeing where people commute *to*.

 **`larochelle_communes_jobs.csv`** (72 rows) — commune level only; INSEE doesn't publish jobs-at-workplace at IRIS or 200m-grid resolution: